vjousse/fedirelm/README.md

 - `Fediverse` is the library abstracting the connection to the backends
 - `Fedirelm` is the web client using the `Fediverse` library to provide an usable UI

+You can install and run the project using npm :

+    npm install
+    npm run dev

 ## 💯 Inspiration

 I'm reading [megalodon-rs](https://github.com/h3poteto/megalodon-rs) source code a lot to check how they are doing the backend abstraction.